-In the 2012-2013 period, it was not necessary for the Council to undertake significant additional investigations and interventions, or record incidents in association with Wai-iti Motor Camp Limited's conditions in resource consents or provisions in Regional Plans in relation to the Company's activities during the monitoring period.
+In the 2013-2014 period, the Council was not required to undertake significant additional investigations and interventions, or record incidents in association with Wai-iti Motor Camp Limited's conditions in resource consents or provisions of Regional Plans.

 3. Discussion